 - Military airports: These are airports that are used by military forces for training, operations, and logistics.
 Examples include Andrews Air Force Base in Maryland, which serves as the primary base for the President of the United States, and Luke Air Force Base in Arizona, which is used for training fighter pilots.

-- General aviation airports: These are airports that are used for private, non-commercial aviation, such as business flights, flying clubs, and medical evacuation.
+- General aviation airports: These are airports that are used for private, non-commercial aviation, such as business flights, flying clubs, and medical Evacuation.
 Examples include Santa Monica Airport in California, and Teterboro Airport in New Jersey.

 Airports play a critical role in the aerospace industry by providing infrastructure and services needed for the safe and efficient movement of people and goods by air.
 They are also subject to regulations, safety standards and security measures to ensure the safety of passengers and crew, and aircraft operations.